A visit to the Britsh Museum & British Library? I think this might be worth reposting in the absence of anything else compelling for the day!

-For our next outing we went to the British Library but Arlo didn’t like the Beethoven exhibition.
+For our second museum outing we went to the British Library.
+He he didn’t like the Beethoven exhibition.
 It was too dark and nothing to surreptitiously climb on.
-He definitely does not like dark exhibitions which is a shame because it seems to be the design idea of the moment.
-The Nero and the Stonehenge exhibitions were also dark spaces working on creating atmospheric views using bright colours, spot lighting and spectacular objects.
-But it doesn’t work for a 20 month old.
+He definitely does not like dark exhibitions.
+This is a shame because it seems to be the design idea of the moment.
+The Nero and the Stonehenge exhibitions were also dark spaces.
+The desigers working on creating atmospheric views using bright colours, spot lighting and spectacular objects on a dark background.
+But it doesn’t work for a sensitive 20 month year old!

 Nor did the largely text based Paul McCartney’s Lyrics exhibition attract a second of his attention.
 ‘Paul who?’ he seemed to be saying as we stumped past to the very quiet sound of ‘Hey Jude’.